denimartn/react-todo-app/README.md

 ## Project
-A simple react to-do app.
+A simple react todo app.

 ## Motivation
-Learn the React basics by building a simple to-do application.
+Learn the React basics by building a simple todo application.

 ## Available Scripts